Isolation for coronavirus (COVID-19)

 - passing through communal areas

 Make sure your mask covers your nose and mouth at all times.
-Don’t touch your mask unnecessarily and replace it if it is wet.
+Don’t touch your mask while you are wearing it.
+Replace you mask if it becomes wet.

 Don’t share household items